chrishoermann/zod-prisma-types/Readme.md

 ## Custom validators

 To add custom validators to any [`Prisma Scalar`](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#model-field-scalar-types) field you can use the `@zod.custom.use()` key.
 This key has only the `.use(...your custom code here)` validator.
 This code overwrites all other standard implementations so you have to exactly specify the `zod type` how it should be written by the generator.
 Only `.optional()` and `.nullable()` are added automatically based on your prisma schema type definition.
-This field is inteded to provide validators like zod `.refine` or `.transform` on your fields.
+This field is intended to provide validators like zod `.refine` or `.transform` on your fields.

 ```prisma
 model MyModel {